Botvin LifeSkills Training Middle School Program

 Population:

-• Status — Participants were from 6 inner-city junior high schools that served urban minority students from low-income families.
+- Status — Participants were from six inner-city junior high schools that served urban minority students from low-income families.

 Location/Institution: New York City public schools

-This study collected two-year follow-up data from Botvin et al. (1994) to test the effectiveness of Life Skills Training (LST) [now known as Botvin LifeSkills Training Middle School Program].
-Schools were randomly assigned to receive (a) a generic skills training prevention approach (LST), (b) a culturally focused prevention approach (an adapted version of LST), or (c) an information-only control.
-Measures included a questionnaire for self-reported current substance use and behavioral intentions for substance use.
+The study used the same sample as Botvin et al. (1994).
+The purpose of the study was to test the effectiveness of Life Skills Training (LST) [now known as Botvin LifeSkills Training Middle School Program].
+Participant schools were randomly assigned to receive (a) a generic skills training prevention approach (LST), (b) a culturally focused prevention approach (an adapted version of LST), or (c) an information-only control.
+Measures utilized include a questionnaire for self-reported current substance use and behavioral intentions for substance use.
 Saliva samples were also collected using a variant of the "bogus pipeline" procedure.
-The results of this study demonstrate that predominantly minority adolescents in both prevention approaches had less current alcohol use and had lower intentions to engage in future alcohol use relative to students in the control group.
+Results indicate that predominantly minority adolescents in both prevention approaches had less current alcohol use and had lower intentions to engage in future alcohol use relative to students in the control group.
 Limitations include the inability to determine generalizability to other racial-ethnic minority populations, and the decision in this study to focus on two different populations, rather than on a single minority population to facilitate the implementation of a culturally focused intervention.

 Length of controlled postintervention follow-up: 2 years.